rgzpaul/minitools/README.md

 - Tailwind CSS
 - jQuery (for MagicTable)
 - QRCode-SVG, svg2pdf.js, and jsPDF libraries (for QR code generation)
-- PHP (for tBody Extractor only)
+- PHP
 ## Getting Started
-All tools (except tBody Extractor) can be run directly in the browser without server-side requirements.
+Some tools can be run directly in the browser without server-side requirements.
 Simply open the HTML files in a modern web browser to use the tools.

-For tBody Extractor, a PHP-enabled server is required.
+In some cases, a PHP-enabled server is required.